Scientific Misconduct in Research

 F. Inquiry Process

-The inquiry committee will normally interview the complainant, the respondent, and key witnesses, as well as examining relevant research records and materials.
-Then the inquiry committee will evaluate the evidence and testimony obtained during the inquiry.
-After consultation with the Research Integrity Officer and institutional counsel, the committee members will decide whether there is sufficient evidence of possible research misconduct to recommend further investigation.
-The scope of the inquiry does not include deciding whether misconduct definitely occurred, determining definitely who committed the research misconduct, or conducting exhaustive interviews and analyses.
+The RIO, committee, and/ or designated official will typically interview the complainant, the respondent, and key witnesses, as well as examine relevant research records and materials.
+Then RIO will evaluate the evidence and testimony obtained during the inquiry.
+After consultation with institutional counsel, committee, and RIO if applicable, they will decide whether there is sufficient evidence of possible research misconduct to recommend further investigation.
+The scope of the inquiry phase does not include deciding whether misconduct definitely occurred, determining who committed the research misconduct, or conducting exhaustive interviews and analyses.
 However, if a legally sufficient admission of research misconduct is made by the respondent, misconduct may be determined at the inquiry stage.

 G. Time for Completion